 Carer support for hospital visits

-Carers have a key role in the effective and safe delivery of treatment and care of patients in hospital; this role will often cross the boundaries between the patient's home and the hospital setting.
-It is important that we can identify, involve and support Carers in the clinical setting in order to get the care of the patient right.
+Carers have a key role in the effective and safe delivery of treatment and care for patients in hospitals; this role will often cross the boundaries between the patient's home and the hospital setting.
+It is important that we can identify, involve, and support carers in the clinical setting in order to get the care of the patient right.

 One important thing to remember is that it is your choice whether to take on a caring role.
 Think about the type and amount of support you are able to provide and what help you might need.
 For example, you may be able to help with shopping and meals but feel that you would both like someone else to help with personal care.
 It is important for you to consider how your caring role is likely to affect your life and wellbeing.

-At Plymouth Hospitals NHS Trust they promote the patient Carer relationship; ensuring that the Carer is able to continue in the caring role to improve the inpatient experience, promote well-being and support the discharge process.
-For some groups of patients, the involvement of their carer is important in the delivery of care in hospital, e.g. children, patients with dementia, those with a Learning Disability and patients on an End of Life pathway.
+At Plymouth Hospitals NHS Trust, they promote the patient-carer relationship, ensuring that the carer is able to continue in the caring role to improve the inpatient experience, promote well-being, and support the discharge process.
+For some groups of patients, the involvement of their carer is important in the delivery of care in the hospital, e.g., children, patients with dementia, those with learning disabilities, and patients on the end-of-life pathway.

-They have recently updated their Carers Policy, and this details the support that they are committed to offer carers who are supporting someone whilst they are in hospital.
+They have recently updated their Carers Policy, and this details the support that they are committed to offering carers who are supporting someone while they are in hospital.

-The Carers Support Coordinator is based at Derriford two days a week to offer advice, information and signposting to those unpaid carer's who are looking after a family member or friend who is in hospital.
-It may also be that it is the carer who has been admitted to hospital and they have concerns about how the person they care for is managing without them.
+The Carers Support Coordinator is based at Derriford two days a week to offer advice, information, and signposting to those unpaid carers who are looking after a family member or friend who is in the hospital.
+It may also be that it is the carer who has been admitted to the hospital, and they have concerns about how the person they care for is managing without them.

-- what support you may be entitled to while providing care to someone in hospital
+- What support may you be entitled to while providing care to someone in the hospital?

 - emotional support